lechugadiego/PowerBI-sales-dashboard/README.md

 # Data Analysis using SQL and Power BI

 ### Project Overview
-This project simulates a corporate environment where we analyze SQL sales data from another department to create an interactive dashboard.
+This project simulates a corporate environment where we analyze SQL sales data from another department to create an interactive dashboard using Power BI.

 ## Video Demonstration (sound on)